rawls238/react-experiments/README.md

 # Usage

 react-experiments was built to work with [PlanOut.js](https://www.github.com/HubSpot/PlanOut.js) and most of the constructs in it are inspired by the structure of PlanOut.js.
-This library will work out of the box if you pass it a PlanOut Namespace or Experiment class, but if you want to use your own (potentially more lightweight) methods of assigning experiment parameters and logging exposure then you can extend the base [ExperimentClass](https://github.com/HubSpot/react-experiments/blob/master/src/experimentClass.js) and pass that as the experimentClass prop to the Experiment class components.
+This library will work out of the box if you pass it an instantiated PlanOut Namespace or Experiment class, but if you want to use your own methods of assigning experiment parameters and logging exposure then you can extend the base [experiment class](https://github.com/HubSpot/react-experiments/blob/master/src/experimentClass.js) and pass that as the experiment prop to the Experiment class components.

 ## Philosophy

 This library makes the assumption that there are two types of experiment parameters:

 1) Parameters that correspond to parametrizations of existing variables and components.
-For instance, if one is running an experiment to test which shade of blue optimizes the click rate of the button then the parameter values could correspond to the different hex codes for the different shades of blue.
+For instance, if one is running an experiment to test which shade of blue optimizes the click rate of the button then the the values that your experiment parameters map to would correspond something such as the different hex codes for the different shades of blue.

 2) "Branching" parameters where the parameter values correspond to different "variations" of the experiment.
 For instance, if one is testing two completely different user interfaces then one could define the experiment as follows: